Lukeeeeee/IntelligentTrainerPublic/README.md

 the required packages is listed at the file `package-list.txt`.
 So firstly, install `Anaconda 3.6 version`  if you don't have one.

-1.1.1 Build a new anaoconda env and install the packages:
+1.1.1 Build a new anaoconda environment and install the packages:
 ```bash
 conda env create -f package-list.txt
 source activate intelligenttrainer